TypicalUsername-ai/vgd-jam-2026/docs/lists/list03.md

 Video Game Design - Project

 ## General information

 Team members: Mateusz Domalewski

 Title: Animal Rush (work in progress)

 Genre: Tower offense

 Platform: linux (windows / web hopefully next)

 ## Theme and setting of the game
 Shortly (maximum 2-3 sentences per section), describe the goal of the game, theme, locations (worlds, levels, style), lore (backstory, main plots), and characters.

 ### Goal

+Finish all of the levels within one save to win the game.
+Upgrade and select character on each level to fit the challenges.

 ### Theme and Locations

+Theme is animals breaking out of holding.
+Locations will be various holding location such as shelter, zoo etc.

 ### Lore

 ### Characters

+current animal heroes available include chicken, llama, cow, sheep and pig.
+Each character has unique stats like speed and health which will enable combinations to beat different levels.

 ## Tasks scheduled for this stage during the previous stage